 Interesting article: Marketing Tips for Architects

-Robert Stern is behind the design of one of the most famous condominium apartment buildings in New York City, the 15 Central Park West.
+Robert Stern is the person behind the design of one of the most famous condominium apartment buildings in New York City, the 15 Central Park West.

-Sheila designed the first office entrance to Mahindra World City – the first Special Economic Zone in Tamil Nadu.
+Sheila designed the first official entrance to Mahindra World City – the first Special Economic Zone in Tamil Nadu.
 The design is meant to reflect the city being a “new hope”.

 Steven Holl, born on December 9, 1947, is considered one of the most important American architects for the importance that he gives to natural light.

 He has the ability to utilize the light and shadows in his design in order to get the best balance between the two.

 One of his most known projects is the Kiasma Museum in Helsinki, which is on par with his abilities, being designed in such a way that it catches the low angle of the Scandinavian sun.